Repository avatar

 🔧 Technical Highlights

-• Input validation - Length limits, parameterized queries, SQL injection prevention
+• Input validation - Zod schemas, content size limits, SQL injection prevention

 Data & Privacy

-• Local-first: Single SQLite file, you own your data
+• Single SQLite file - You own your data

 📚 Documentation & Resources